Guild of Students

 Though to many Southside is just an area near New Street with a few markets, the Chinese Quarter and the Birmingham Hippodrome, attempts have been made in recent years to re brand ...

 Posted on 31st October 2013

 Though the weather outside is starting to drizzle, 6/8 Kafe’s downstairs is far from dreary, as Birmingham Footnotes prepare for their first stand up event of the year

 The Phantom of the Opera @ The Hippodrome

 The Hippodrome has a new chandelier, it appears, as we take our seats the watch the first night of The Phantom of the Opera

 Public executions, suicide attempts, weddings, pop culture references and a joke about the recent events concerning Oscar Pistorius

 Posted on 16th March 2013

-News report on the opening of the new UoB sports centre
+News report on the lack of available memberships in the new Sport & Fitness centre